Catglobe/Catglobe.ScriptDeployer/README.md

 See supported scopes in your Catglobe site `https://mysite.catglobe.com/.well-known/openid-configuration` under `scopes_supported`.

-## Can I use AOT compilation for my C#?
+## Can I use AOT compilation for my C# with this library?

-Yes, but you need to do the configuration manually instead of the `IConfiguration`.
+Yes